3DCP-TUe/ConcreteCandyTracker/README.md

 - UV protection filter: Midwest Optical AC400
 - Polarization filter: Midwest Optical PR032-25.5
 - Polarized brick light: PL-ELSB-105SW
+- Bandpass filter: Midwest Optical Bi550 (optional)

-If a different Basler camera is used, it may need adjustments to the camera class.
+If a different Basler camera is used, the camera class may need to be adjusted.
+The listed bandpass filter is suitable for Rhodamine B. However, if you are using a different tracer material, you will need to select the appropriate bandpass filter for it.

 ## Installation